 Create a virtual view

-In the Database tool window ( ) , expand the data source tree until the node of a schema.
+In the Database tool window ( ) , expand the data source tree until the nodes of schemas.

-In the Create dialog that opens, enter the name of your virtual view in the Name field.
+In the dialog that opens, enter the name of your virtual view in the Name field.

 Type your SQL statement in the Query field.

 The statement is saved in external-data.xml.
 You can select another name for the XML file and other place to store this file.
 To change or see the path to the XML document, open data source settings ( ), click the Options tab and see the Virtual objects and attributes field.